RandyZJin/vue-task/README.md

 Using Geolocation API and Geoapify's reverse geocoding API, user can click to acquire location by clicking on a button and allowing the browser to access their location.

 The location search is powered by static images from Geoapify using the coordinates provided by the returned search results from Geoapify's geocoding API.
+Each search query can be removed individually or collectively.
+Each search query will also have a link to Google Maps that opens in a new tab.

 This project requires a key from Geoapify API (the free plan will be sufficient for the usage of this project).